Easy Grilled Corn

 Instructions

-• Place the corn directly on the grill grate without peeling off the husk.
+• Grill.
+Place the corn directly on the grill grate without peeling off the husk.
 Grill for 30-40 minutes, flipping a few times to ensure the corn is evenly grilled all the way around.

 Nutrition